lubuntu-team/manual/source/3/3.2/3.2.20/screensaver.rst

    xscreensaver-demo

 from the command line.
-The icon for Screensaveer looks like a blue rectangluar computer monitor with a darker blue background.
+The icon for Screensaveer looks like purple night picture of the sky at night.